 Thailand should be part of any traveler’s bucket list.
 It’s a country full of sunshine, smiles, and warm people.
 With a size of more than 500,000 square kilometers, Thailand surely has a lot of beautiful places to visit—from bustling capitals and historic temples to quiet jungles and pristine beaches.

-With this Thailand travel guide, you can draft an itinerary that will make for a memorable trip.
-Moreover, you’ll be able to avoid scams that will put a dent in your budget.
+Now that you know the Thailand travel requirements for 2023, you can start drafting your itinerary.
+With this guide, you’ll also be able to avoid scams that will put a dent in your budget.